rosspeili/rosspeili/README.md

 ### Ross Peili // Organic processor, working for the machine.

-Building at the intersection of AI, DLT, and Bioinformatics.
-Founder at [ARPA CORP.](https://arpacorp.net), where we strive for seamless man-machine interactions.
+Building at the intersection of AI, DLT, Q, Bio, and Neuro.
+Main Human at [ARPA CORP.](https://arpacorp.net), where we strive for seamless man-machine interactions.

 ---